free5ty1e/primestationone/reference/txt/installfresh.md

 ...You will end up in a the audio mixer `alsamixer`, where I recommend you crank your volume up from 40% to 100% with the `UP` arrow before pressing `ESC` to exit and save.
 Then probably turn your TV volume down before starting a game.
 Wow, you have plenty of volume :o

+### Pi 4 and 4k Displays
+You may notice that your Pi 4 supports 4k output; this is neat!
+However, it is also quite slow.
+I never see full framerates in 4k mode.
+In order to get Emulationstation and emulation itself to run smoothly, I had to go into `raspiconfig.sh` and (under `Advanced Options`) then I set the resolution to `DMT Mode 82 1920x1080 60Hz 16:9` and had a much better experience.

+### Memory split
+I typically set it to `128MB` for Pi2 and Pi3
+I set it to `256MB` for Pi4

 ### Building emulators from source / downloading binaries (RetroPie)
 Launch `RETROPIE-SETUP` from the Retropie menu in Emulationstation to get into the RetroPie setup menu, where you can choose individual or multiple emulators to install or build from binaries or source.